triggermains/triggermains.github.io/docs/guides/trigger/quick.md

     <figcaption>Trigger's Aftershocks</figcaption>
 </figure>

-When Trigger is on the field and uses her EX skill or Ultimate, she will enter the **Coordinated Support** mode, where her **Aftershocks** are improved and don't consume **Purge**, for up to 10 off-field attacks and 20s.
+When Trigger is on the field and uses her EX skill or Ultimate, she will enter the **Coordinated Support** state, where her **Aftershocks** are improved and don't consume **Purge**, for up to 10 off-field attacks and 20s.
 This also triggers a Quick Assist.

 <figure markdown="span">
     ![Purge](../../assets/images/guides/trigger/purge_coord.jpg)